Academic Programs / Ambler College

 For a listing of all Temple University articulation agreements, go to www.temple.edu/vpus/ucc/core_transfers.htm

 Financial Aid and Scholarships

-In addition to assistance from the Department of Student Financial Services, there are several scholarships and grants-in-aid that are available only to Ambler campus students, Horticulture, Landscape Architecture, and Community and Regional Planning students.
+In addition to assistance from the Department of Student Financial Services, there are several scholarships and grants-in-aid that are available only to Ambler College students: Horticulture, Landscape Architecture, and Community and Regional Planning.
 Also see the Financial Aid section of this Bulletin.

 W. B. Saul High School of Agricultural Sciences Scholarships

 Two scholarships, the Robert Hunt Scholarship and the William Mifflin Scholarship, are available to students graduating from Philadelphia's W. B. Saul High School who are admissible to Temple University and wish to study Horticulture, Landscape Architecture, or Community and Regional Planning.
 Interested Saul students should contact the principal of the high school for information.